Iona College Speech, Language, and Hearing Clinic

 The clinic currently charges a flat fee per semester for treatment services and a reduced rate for evaluations.
 Fees are subject to change.
 Iona College does not participant in medical plans nor a Medicare or Medicaid provider.
 A sliding fee scale is available for those that apply.

-The Iona College Speech & Language Hearing Clinic is located on the main campus in Spellman Hall, 1st floor.
+The Iona College Speech, Language, and Hearing Clinic is located on the main campus in Spellman Hall, 1st floor.
 Parking passes are available for those to choose to park on campus.

 Maria Armiento-DeMaria, MA, CCC-SLP, TSHH